 Promotions, event updates, and announcements are prime territory for Facebook Live and Facebook Stories.

-If there’s an event coming up, post a live update or add it to your Facebook Story.
+If an event is approaching, post a live update or add it to your Facebook Story.
 Then, when the event is here, do a live broadcast.
 You could even post an event recap.

 Adding new rooms to your hotel?
 That’s a solid update.
-New attractions opening in town?
+Are new attractions opening in town?
 There’s something that tourists might want to know.
-Started using a system that makes it easier to check in?
+Have you started using a system that makes it easier to check in?
 Let people know.

-The updates angle is a bottomless well of Live and Story content.
-But, be careful when you share promotions.
-If you have limited time offers going on, let people know with a live broadcast or a story.
-But, keep the direct response tactics to a minimum.
+The update angle is a bottomless well of Live and Story content.
+But be careful when you share promotions.
+If you have limited-time offers going on, let people know with a live broadcast or a story.
+But keep the direct response tactics to a minimum.
 Otherwise, your story or live post will look like a TV commercial, which people don’t like.

 If it might be valuable to your customers, put it in a live broadcast or story.